-Opportunities are available in the Computer Crime and Intellectual Property Section of the U.S. Department of Justice for qualified candidates interested in summer law internships or academic semester law internships (sometimes called "externships").
-Law interns work directly with attorneys on cutting edge legal issues relating to computer crime and intellectual property crime.
-Typical intern projects have involved researching novel legal issues, drafting litigation documents for active cases, analyzing policy proposals, and helping to draft Section publications.
+Law interns work with CCIPS attorneys on cutting edge legal issues relating to computer and intellectual property crime.
+Typical intern projects involve researching novel legal issues, drafting documents for active cases, analyzing policy proposals, and helping to draft Section publications.

 Interns must be enrolled in an accredited law school and must have: (1) a strong academic background; (2) excellent research and writing skills; (3) interest in criminal justice; and (4) experience with or interest in computers, telecommunications networks or other emerging technologies.

 Summer and semester interns must have completed at least one year of law school and be willing to work full-time with the Section.
 Summer interns must commit to working at least eight weeks.
 Academic semester interns must commit to at least 30 hours per week through a formal externship program.

 All internships are unpaid.
 Because of the sensitive nature of the work, applicants must pass a background check before a formal offer for an internship can be extended.

 Applicants should submit a PDF file via email to firstname.lastname@example.org that contains: (1) a cover letter (including the weeks and days available to work); (2) resume; (3) writing sample (not to exceed 8 pages); (4) list of three references; and (5) if available, an official or unofficial law school transcript.

 Please indicate whether you are applying for the Summer, Fall, or Spring internship.
 Cover letters should be addressed to:

 - Applications for Summer internships must be submitted by January 15.

 - Applications of Fall internships must be submitted by May 15.

 - Applications for Spring internships must be submitted by September 15.